Xeozim/advent_of_code_2023/README.md

 The solutions to it's quadratic are exactly 10 and 20, so we calculate the range as 10,11,...19,20.
 But these will give us record *equalling* distances, not record beating.
 Slight tweak to the logic to use $c=-(r+1)$ should fix this.

+### Part 2

+Vindication!
+Our approach scales really well to this sort of thing.
+There's only one a couple of tweaks to make.
+Firstly we shouldn't generate the list of possible winning races and count its length, we can just take the answers at the limit away from one another to find the same thing.
+Secondly we need to update the parsing to ignore spaces.
+Both easy to do, and we'll add another test to make sure we do it right.